 Yoga is one of the most sought out practices nowadays due to its amazing effects in the human body and mind.
-It has many benefits (which we have talked about in previous blogs) but today, to keep honoring National Yoga Month, we wanted to bring you our top 5 basic postures.
+It has many benefits (which we have talked about in previous blogs) but today, we wanted to bring you our top 5 basic postures.
 Whether yoga is something you've never tried, you want to enhance your essential asanas, or if you’re already a practitioner - these postures can be beneficial for you.

 Let us start from the beginning: Asana is the Sanskrit word for “seat/posture” and it is one of the main concepts within a yoga session.
 In the Yoga Sutras –a collection of Indian rules on the theory and practice of Yoga compiled by Sage Patanjali– he states that poses should be steady and comfortable, firm yet relaxed to help practitioners become more aware of their body, mind, and surroundings.

 The basic asanas are much more than simply stretching, though.
 They open the energy channels, chakras and psychic centers of the body while increasing flexibility of the spine, strengthening the bones and stimulating both the circulatory and immune systems.
 Pretty cool, huh?

 If you practice the postures along with proper breathing –pranayama–, asanas can also calm the mind and reduce stress.
 With constant practice we can ensure physical and mental health overall, and the possible prevention/management of diseases such as diabetes, hypertension and arthritis.

 Over time, performing the poses slowly and consciously becomes a mental exercise in concentration and meditation, and your lifestyle will benefit immensely.
 (You’re welcome).